securityfirst/Umbrella_android/BUILD.md

 ![](/building/09-2.png)

-10\) Choose whether to "Merge incoming changes into the current branch" or to "Rebase the current branch on top of incoming changes" and click **OK** to proceed.
+10\) Choose whether to "Merge incoming changes into the current branch" or to "Rebase the current branch on top of incoming changes" (Recommended) and click **OK** to proceed.

 ![](/building/10.png)